dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 - `attemptAuthentication`: where we parse the user's credentials and issue them to the [`AuthenticationManager`](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/authentication/AuthenticationManager.html).
 - `successfulAuthentication`: which is the method called when a user successfully logs in.
 We use this method to generate a *JWT* to this user.

-Our *IDE* will probably complain about the code in this class.
+Our *IDE* will probably complain about the code in this class for two reasons.
 First, because the code imports four constants from a class that we haven't created yet, `SecurityConstants`.
 Second, because this class generates *JWTs* with the help of a class called `Jwts`, which belongs to a library that we haven't added as dependency to our project.

 Let's solve the missing dependency first.
 In the `./build.gradle` file, let's add the following line of code: